xmtp/xmtp-dot-org/blog/xmtp-lens-twitter-spaces-replay.md

 [00:35:49] Yeah.
 Thanks.

 [00:35:50] Stani Kulechov - Lens: Yeah.
 Say that.
 Oh, Chase, you wanna go?
 No.Yeah.
 Okay.
-I was just gonna quickly say that every everything you described isdown to how, we give all the tools for apps to be able to build the most amazing UIthat's possible.
+I was just gonna quickly say that every everything you described is down to how, we give all the tools for apps to be able to build the most amazing UI that's possible.
 So for sure, we'd love to see people pushing, a Snapchat version oran Instagram version or these kind of things.

 [00:36:16] And I feel like they have all the tools.
 Like with all the data, with all with the api, with the contracts to go and build.
 That's just how creative those builders could be.
 That's just what I wanted to say with that.